 Guidelines to making your racing and breeding business Brexit-ready

-the EU.
 Brexit was scheduled to take place at 11pm on March 29, 2019.
-However, following negotiations with the EU, this date has been extended to October 31 to allow the House Of Commons come to a majority on a withdrawal agreement.
+However, following negotiations with the EU, this date has been extended to October 31.

 Full trade talks can only begin following Brexit (such talks